Car boot sale: History

 It has been said that Father Harry Clarke, a Catholic priest from Stockport, introduced the car boot sale to the UK as a charity fundraiser, after seeing a similar event or trunk fair in Canada, while on holiday there in the early 1970s.
 Despite the fact that no original source for this has been verified, the story continues to be told.
 There are now large numbers of regular car boot sales across the UK.

-An alternative or complimentary history is that the world's first commercial "Grand Boot Fair and Car Boot Sale", or at least the first in the south of England, was held at Nepicar Farm, Wrotham Heath in Kent, England, on 20 September 1980; 200 stalls and 2000 members of the public turned up despite inclement weather.
+An alternative or complementary history is that the world's first commercial "Grand Boot Fair and Car Boot Sale", or at least the first in the south of England, was held at Nepicar Farm, Wrotham Heath in Kent, England, on 20 September 1980; 200 stalls and 2000 members of the public turned up despite inclement weather.
 The title or name 'Boot Fair' was coined by one of the originators and organisers, Barry Peverett, in order to create the curiosity that ultimately ensured that car boot sale events became a run-away popular success and a burgeoning nationwide weekend activity.
 Barry Peverett was an antique dealer from Maidstone.
 His wife had visited the USA on a visit to her brother and had encountered "trunk sales" whilst there.
 As an antique dealer who regularly attended antique fairs Peverett saw the potential of bringing this idea to the UK ultimately organising the first large non charity boot fair at Nepicar farm in Kent in September 1980 with fellow organisers Harold Woolley and John Powell.
 Peverett ran successful boot fairs using the name Rainbow events across Kent in locations such as the Stour centre in Ashford and Maidstone Market amongst many others.